doitdiy-ai/short-pi-boot-script/README.md

 * append `-02` for the root partition, and put the result in *cmdline.txt* in the form `root=PARTUUID=402e4a57-02`

 ## References
-These files are largely on the sccripts from Jim Danner, you can find his gitlab repo [here](https://gitlab.com/JimDanner/pi-boot-script).
-My version here is only his basic version.
+These files are largely based on the sccripts from Jim Danner, you can find his gitlab repo [here](https://gitlab.com/JimDanner/pi-boot-script).
+My version here is only his basic version with a few additions.
 If you want to do more advanced configuration, his version is hugely more capable.